Skip to content

 min_cost_climbing_stairs_dp.cpp

-/* Climbing stairs with minimum cost: Space-optimized dynamic programming */
+/* Minimum cost climbing stairs: Space-optimized dynamic programming */

 int minCostClimbingStairsDPComp(vector<int> &cost) {